 James Earl Jones, a big man, has always known how to use his bulk to convey authority.
 Here, giddy with joy when Carroll’s Claudine agrees to go out with him, he has the physical lightness that used to make Jackie Gleason bounce across the room as if he were filled with helium.
 Getting up from the bed where Claudine is waiting for him to tend to a suddenly occupied mousetrap, Jones, walking freely around the apartment naked, gives Roop the pride of someone who’s rediscovered his body is good for something beyond lugging trash cans.
 And when Roop feels cornered and that shine in his eyes turns haunted and scared, Jones makes you feel that Roop is aging by the minute, his bearish build the equivalent of Marley’s chain, yet affixed on this side of the grave.
 It’s perhaps Jones’s finest screen work.

-By the time Carroll starred in Claudine, she already meant something to Black audiences: In Julia, the sitcom she starred in for three years, as a nurse and single mother who has lost her husband in Vietnam, Carroll was the first Black woman to headline an American television show who wasn’t playing a maid or a racist cartoon.
+By the time Carroll starred in Claudine, she already meant something to Black audiences: In Julia, the sitcom she starred in for three years as a nurse and single mother who lost her husband in Vietnam, Carroll was the first Black woman to headline an American television show who wasn’t playing a maid or a racist cartoon.
 Carroll, who always exuded a kind of supper-club glamour, might not seem a natural choice to play Claudine, who has lived a life like the characters Barbara Stanwyck played in the tough-minded melodramas she made in the 1930s.
 (In fact, the part was written for the great Diana Sands, who had to drop out after a diagnosis of terminal cancer.
 It was Sands who suggested her friend Carroll take over the part; she died before the film was released.)
 But there are plenty of beautiful people struggling to stay afloat in real life.
 And it has never stopped being essential for African-American moviegoers to have images of glamour and beauty they can call their own.
 The essayist Gayle Pemberton said that her movie-fan mother rejected the cheap imitations of glamour offered Black moviegoers in the pictures that played the Chitlin’ Circuit.
 For Pemberton’s mom it was Clark Gable and Joan Crawford or nothing.

 In his book The Devil Finds Work, James Baldwin said that Black performers brought a reality to the screen that threatened to collapse the artifice around them.
 That was true of many stunning actresses of 1970s American cinema—Cicely Tyson in her legendary performance as a sharecropper’s wife in Sounder (the closest American commercial movies have ever come to the purity of the great humanist films of Vittorio De Sica and Satyajit Ray); Diana Ross, “stalking” the screen (in Greil Marcus’s phrase) as Billie Holiday in Lady Sings the Blues; Pam Grier putting human flesh on the revenge fantasies of Coffy and Foxy Brown; and Carroll in this film.
 As Claudine, Carroll conveys what you might call an exhausted radiance.
 She doesn’t try to drab herself down in the way that always suckers people into praising a performer’s “honesty.”
 Everything that’s careworn about Claudine is on the inside, and the tension in this performance is how it keeps threatening to overwhelm the outside.
 A performer’s charisma and physical beauty can create their own poignancy in the movies.
 In Claudine, the sadness isn’t just of someone forced to jump through hoops in order to survive; it’s someone as vital and beautiful as Carroll threatened with having that vitality leeched out of her.